Lucchetto/zoomimage/README.md

 Translations: [简体中文](README_zh.md)

+### This is a fork of the original library with support for coil multiplatform image loader

 Library for zoom images, supported Android View, Compose and Compose Multiplatform; supported double-click zoom, One or two fingers gesture zoom, single-finger drag, inertial sliding, positioning, rotation,